-The date and location of the proposed qualifier will be assessed in view of the overall campaign calendar for an athlete in the relevant Event.
-Regattas that do not require an athlete to own an additional boat will be viewed favourably.
+The date and location of the proposed Last Chance Regatta will be assessed in view of the overall campaign calendar for an athlete in the relevant Event.
+Regattas that don't require an athlete to own an additional boat will be viewed favourably.